 Running combustion engines in confined areas CAN KILL IN MINUTES.
 Engine exhaust fumes contain carbon-monoxide - a deadly gas that you cannot smell or see.
 NEVER run a combustion engine in confined areas EVEN IF windows and doors are open.
-ONLY run combustion engines OUTDOORS and away from doors, windows and vents. • Petrol/fuel/gasoline is extremely flammable - keep clear of naked flames or other ignition sources. • Do not have the engine running during inspection and maintenance unless specifically required. • The engine should be cool enough to touch before performing maintenance activities. • Some maintenance activities described may be beyond the scope of some users.
-For procedures that you are not comfortable with or have the tools or experience for, have the unit serviced by a service centre or qualified technician.
+ONLY run combustion engines OUTDOORS and away from doors, windows and vents. • Petrol / fuel / gasoline is extremely flammable - keep clear of naked flames or other ignition sources. •

+Do not have the engine running during inspection and maintenance unless specifically required. • The engine should be cool enough to touch before performing maintenance activities. • Some maintenance activities may be beyond the scope of some users.
+Do NOT attempt procedures that you are not comfortable with, or do not have the necessary tools, experience or knowledge for - take the unit to an authorised service centre or qualified technician for servicing. • Harsh operating environments such as extreme temperatures, dust etc may necessitate more frequent maintenance. • Failure to follow the maintenance schedule, using incorrect or non-compatible accessories or replacements parts, or general negligence may result in making the product warranty void.

-To keep the engine performing at optimal efficiency, regular checks and maintenance is required.
-Proper care and maintenance ensures best performance and longest service life.
+1. To keep the machine performing at optimal efficiency, regular checks and maintenance is required.
 The maintenance schedule below specifies preventative maintenance checks and necessary maintenance tasks and how often they should be performed.
 The schedule applies to multiple engines; some engines may not include some components, so maintenance on those components is not applicable.